rstudio/rstudio-global-2021-program/speakers/athanasiamowinckel.md

 # Speaker bio

-Athanasia M. Mowinckel is a human person.
+Athanasia M. Mowinckel is a staff scientist at the Center for Lifespan Changes in Brain and Cognition, at the University of Oslo.
+She has a background on cognitive psychology, and uses R for almost everything.
+She goes by the nickname "Mo" (closer to 'Mou' than 'Moe'), and is a member of the R-Ladies Global team.